Cusp singularities in the distribution of orientations of asymmetrically-pivoted hard discs on a lattice: Probability distribution of orientations

 It can be shown that for small positive $\delta$, $T_1$ varies as\cite{dd3} $\delta^{3/2}$. $T_2$ is a polynomial in $z$, the sum over all possible partial dimer coverings of the lattice, not involving sites $\bf{x},\bf{y},\bf{z}$.
 Similar statement is valid for higher $r$.

 If we expand the function $P(\theta)$ in powers of $y$, each term in the perturbation sum is well-behaved, and only singularities in $\theta$ come from integration of the functions $\eta$, and hence the positions are same as in Eq.(\ref{eq:cusppositions}) and are robust.
-By analyic continuation on $y$, we expect these results to hold for all $y$, and hence at $y=1$.
+By analytic continuation on $y$, we expect these results to hold for all $y$, and hence at $y=1$.
 Thus, we conjecture that the cusp singularities $P(\theta)$ are given by Eq. (\ref{eq:cusppositions}) for all $x$, in the range $0 < x < 2$.
 This is shown in Fig. \ref{cuspfig}.
+Thus, the positions of singularities do not change so long as we work within any finite order of the perturbation theory in $y$.
+Numerical evidence of this conjecture based on Monte-Carlo simulation is presented next.